dwbapst/markdown_syllabi_tamu/examples/syllabus_GEOL207_DinoWorld_01-20-24.md

 Disability Resources is located in the Student Services Building or at (979) 845-1637 or visit [disability.tamu.edu](https://disability.tamu.edu/).

 <!--
+# NOTE: Faculty associated with the main campus in College Station should use this Title IX and Statement on Limits of Liability.
+Faculty not on the main campus should use the appropriate language and location at their site.
+-->

+## Campus Policies

 ### Statement on the Family Educational Rights and Privacy Act (FERPA)